 Israel has said repeatedly that it was not asking the Swedish government to impinge upon freedom of the press, but rather to condemn a "blood libel" that appeared in a Swedish newspaper.

-Bildt, meanwhile, is still scheduled to arrive in Israel on September 11 for a one-day visit.
+Bildt, meanwhile, is still scheduled to arrive in Israel on September 11 for a one day visit.
 Israel, according to diplomatic officials, continues to wait for a condemnation of the article by the Swedish government.
-If such a condemnation is not forthcoming by the time of Bildt's visit, the officials said, then it would cast a serious cloud over the trip and Sweden's efforts to play a significant role in the diplomatic process.
+If such a condemnation is not forthcoming by the time of Bildt's visit, the officials said, it would cast a serious cloud over the trip and Sweden's efforts to play a significant role in the diplomatic process.